davidgtonge/fluent-async/README.md

 a simple data structure.
 The library works out which calls can be made in paralell, which in series, which calls depend on other calls, as well as halting on any errors.

-I heve a few issues with the API however:
+I have a few issues with the API however:

  - Functions need to be supplied in a non node-standard way, e.g. ` function(callback, data) {}`
  I'd much rather have `function(data, callback){}`